Overview

 Tyson Redenbarger is a Partner at Cotchett, Pitre & McCarthy LLP practicing in a wide range of civil litigation areas including class actions and complex civil litigation.
 In 2022, Tyson was listed by the Daily Journal as one of the “Top 40 Under 40” attorneys in California.

-Tyson has served as plaintiffs’ counsel in numerous consumer and securities class actions in both state and federal courts.
-Tyson is currently serving as an attorney for Lead Counsel in several securities actions including, In re Eventbrite, Inc. Shareholder Litigation and In re Microfocus International PLC Securities Litigation, where he represents hundreds of thousands of investors.
-Tyson also recently served as an attorney for Lead Counsel in In re Apple Inc. Device Performance Litigation, (N.D.
+Tyson has served as lead plaintiffs’ counsel in numerous consumer and securities class actions in both state and federal courts.
+Tyson recently served as part of the litigation team in Boston Retirement Systems v.
+Uber Technologies, Inc. (N.D.
+Cal.)—a federal securities case involving claims that Uber issued false and misleading statements concerning its $8.1 billion IPO.
+In December of 2024, the court approved a $200 million recovery for Uber shareholders—one of the largest settlements ever for such a case.
+Tyson has also served as an attorney for Lead Counsel in several state securities actions, including In re Eventbrite, Inc. Shareholder Litigation and In re Microfocus International PLC Securities Litigation, representing hundreds of thousands of investors.
+Tyson also recently served as an attorney for Lead Counsel in In re Apple Inc. Device Performance Litigation (N.D.
 Cal.), representing millions of iPhone owners across the United States.
 The District Court recently approved the class settlement of $310 million in that multidistrict litigation.
 Other cases include breach of fiduciary duty suits (John Trotter (Ret.), Trustee of the PG&E Fire Victim Trust v.
-Williams et al.), consumer privacy suits (In re Zoom Video Communications, Inc. Privacy Litigation,) and environmental suits, including a pollution suit brought on behalf of the citizens of California against the top ten plastic producers.
-Tyson also works on derivative shareholder cases, including cases representing shareholders of Facebook, Gilead, and We Work.
+Williams et al., which settled for $117 million), consumer privacy suits (In re Zoom Video Communications, Inc. Privacy Litigation, settled for $85 million) and environmental suits, including a pollution suit brought on behalf of the citizens of California against the top ten plastic producers.
+Tyson also works on derivative shareholder cases, including cases representing shareholders of Wells Fargo, Facebook, Gilead, and We Work.

 Prior to joining CPM, Tyson worked for a tenant rights law firm in San Francisco, representing tenants who were wrongfully evicted and tenants living in uninhabitable conditions.
 Tyson handled several jury and bench trials, including two class action trials where he successfully obtained significant recovery for tenants who were impacted by a delayed condominium conversion.